 Bristol Conversations in Education - The UK’s Impact Agenda: Opportunity to engage or threat to academic freedom?

-Professor Kat Smith, University of Strathclyde and Professor Richard Watermeyer, University of Bristol
+Professor Katherine Smith, University of Strathclyde and Professor Richard Watermeyer, University of Bristol

-This is an online event - please register via the link below to receive further details
+Online event.
+Please register via the link below to receive further details.

 Over the past 15 years, core research funders and higher education institutes across the UK have embraced the idea of ‘research impact’ as a central tenet of academic work.
 For academics with a commitment to effecting ‘real world’ change, and working collaboratively with members of the public, policymakers, activists, businesses or practitioners, some of these changes feel welcome.
 However, changes of this nature and scale inevitably bring challenges as well as opportunities.
 While some academics feel more supported to undertake the externally facing work they always wanted to do, or have newly discovered a propensity for, others feel the kind of work that motivated them to enter academia is now being restricted, in favour of that with more immediate, obvious or ‘sellable’ impacts.
 The kinds of work that academics have suggested is under threat in UK universities include curiosity-driven, ‘blue skies’ research, theoretically orientated intellectual work, critical analyses of external activities (e.g. of policy decisions and documents), and more broadly a dissenting type of public intellectualism.